Remember When Taylor Swift Made A Dad Rock Album?

-“I had a marvelous time, moving in everything,” she sings in the catchy outro.
+“I had a marvelous time, moving in everything,” Taylor sang in the catchy outro of “the last great american dynasty.”
 Which honestly, okay, Taylor Swift, we’re gonna do songs about unpacking boxes in new houses away from the big city?
 You have my attention.
-I can’t prove that Swift made a Dad Rock album on purpose, but considering I listened to this whole thing while mowing the lawn this morning, I think that scientifically proves Folklore is a Dad Rock album.
+I can’t prove that Swift made a Dad Rock album on purpose, but considering I still listen to this album while mowing the lawn, I think that scientifically proves Folklore is a Dad Rock album.

 On the fourth track, “exile,” Swift reaches back to 2007 and reminds us of the days when dudes like me were making meticulous playlists on the click-wheel first-generation iPods, where we had to be careful to not just have everything on those playlists be Outkast, the Strokes or Bon Iver.
 On “exile,” Bon Iver himself duets with Swift in a song that feels like it would fit perfectly on a She & Him record, or that one Pete Yorn and Scarlett Johansson album that I listen to sometimes and mistakenly think it is She & Him, because I got it on LimeWire, I think?

-Look, Swift is clearly trying to make a Folk album here, or something that resembles a chilled-out version of a Folk album after it’s been run through the sieve of Taylor Swift’s pop aesthetics.
+Look, Swift was clearly trying to make a Folk album with Folklore or something that resembled a chilled-out version of a Folk album after it’s been run through the sieve of Taylor Swift’s pop aesthetics.
 Calling it Dad Rock isn’t fair, because the genre probably doesn’t exist and the guy who coined the term wishes he’d never said it.
 But, the problem is, with tracks like “my tears ricochet” I can honestly imagine it as a song on an album from The National instead of a Taylor Swift album.
-And…that makes sense because all 11 tracks were co-written by freaking Aaron Dessner, a guy who is in The National and co-writes their songs with singer Matt Berninger.
+And…that makes sense because all 11 tracks of Folklore were co-written by freaking Aaron Dessner, a guy who is in The National and co-writes their songs with singer Matt Berninger.

-Okay, so shit, this Taylor Swift album is basically like Swift admitting to fans of Dad Rock that she loves The National and Bon Iver so much that she straight-up collaborated with them during quarantine?
-This is not the edgiest thing Taylor Swift has done by a lightyear, but if you’re the kind of person who plays The National’s “Looking For Astronauts” for your three-year-old toddler (hi, it’s me again) this Taylor Swift album feels like it was made for you.
+Okay, so shit, Folklore was a Taylor Swift album where Swift admitted to fans of Dad Rock that she loves The National and Bon Iver so much that she straight-up collaborated with them during quarantine.
+It was not the edgiest thing Taylor Swift had done by a lightyear, but if you’re the kind of person who plays The National’s “Looking For Astronauts” for your three-year-old toddler (hi, it’s me again and my daughter is now five) then Folkore is the only album for you.

-I’ll just say it.
-Up until this moment, I’ve never understood why Taylor Swift was as popular as she is, and I’ve directly attributed that fact to getting older.
-In 2014, when I was 33, I think barely understood why people liked “Shake It Off.”
-I remember people really talking a lot about the album Red in 2012, but you know, I was hanging out in NYC bars that shuttered their doors years ago, debating with people about yes, The National, but also, which Oasis brother was having the better comeback.
-(It’s always Noel, by the way.)
+I’ve always directly attributed the fact that Taylor Swift gets more and more popular to the fact that I’m aging.
+I know other people in their late 30s to late 40s get me here.
+It’s like Taylor Swift singing a 10-minute song about a scarf is something written by aliens.
+Even when I was 33, I think barely understood why people liked “Shake It Off.”
+I remember people really talking a lot about the album Red in 2012, but you know, I was hanging out in NYC bars that shuttered their doors years ago, debating with people about yes, which Oasis brother was having the better comeback.
+(Which, honestly, is probably Liam at this point.)